DhruvGajera9022/Food-Delivery-Backend-System/README.md

-# Node.js Application with MySQL and Authentication

-This is a Node.js application using Express.js, Passport.js for authentication (Google and Facebook), and MySQL as the database.
-It supports registration, login, CRUD operations, and includes JWT-based APIs for various resources.

-# Application Functionality Overview

-This section details the core functionality provided by each module in the application.
+### Food Delivery Backend System

+A comprehensive backend system for a food delivery service, built using Node.js, Express.js, MySQL, and with integrated authentication (via Passport.js) for Google and Facebook.
+This system provides key features such as user management, product management, invoice generation, role-based access control (RBAC), and more, designed to support a food delivery platform.

+## Features

-## 1. Authentication
+# 1. Authentication

-The authentication system supports:

-- **Registration**: Allows new users to sign up via the registration page or API endpoint.
+- **User Registration**: Allows users to register via email/password.
-- **Login**: Users can log in with their email/password or through Google/Facebook OAuth.
+- **Login**: Users can log in with email/password or through Google/Facebook OAuth.
-- **Social Authentication**: Users can authenticate via Google or Facebook.
-- **Session Management**: Sessions are managed using `express-session` with session persistence via `session-file-store`.
+- **Session Management**: Uses express-session and stores sessions using session-file-store.
-- **JWT Tokens**: Some routes and APIs are protected by JWT middleware, providing token-based authentication for secure access.
+- **JWT Authentication**: Token-based authentication for certain APIs.

 ## 2. User Management

-This module is designed to allow admins to manage user accounts:

-- **View Users**: Admins can view a list of all registered users.
-- **Add/Edit User**: Admins can add or edit user details.
-- **Delete User**: Admins can delete user accounts.
+- **Admin Control**: Admins can view, add, edit, and delete user accounts.

 ## 3. Role-Based Access Control (RBAC)

-Implemented to restrict or allow access based on user roles:

-- **Role Management**: Admins can create, edit, and delete roles.
+- **Role Management**: Admins can manage user roles (e.g., Admin, User, etc.).
-- **Role Assignment**: Roles are assigned to users, granting access to specific parts of the application.
+- **Role Assignment**: Users are assigned roles to access specific resources.

 ## 4. Category Management

-Allows admins to manage product categories:

-- **List Categories**: View all categories.
-- **Add/Edit Category**: Add new categories or update existing ones.
-- **Delete Category**: Remove categories from the system.
+Admins can manage product categories, including adding, editing, and deleting categories.

 ## 5. Product Management

-Product module enables admins to manage the product catalog:

-- **List Products**: View all available products.
-- **Add/Edit Product**: Add new products or update details of existing ones.
-- **Delete Product**: Remove products from the catalog.
+Admins can manage products by adding, editing, and deleting items in the catalog.
-- **Image Upload**: Allows image uploads for product visualization.
+Product image uploads for visual representation.

 ## 6. Discount Management

-Discounts can be managed by admins for promotions:

-- **View Discounts**: List all available discounts.
-- **Add/Edit Discount**: Create new discounts or edit existing ones.
-- **Delete Discount**: Remove discounts.
-- **Image Upload**: Allows upload of images associated with discounts.
+Admins can manage discount schemes, including creating, editing, and deleting discounts.

 ## 7. Profile Management

-Users can view and edit their profile information:
+Users can view and edit their profile information, including updating address details.

-- **View Profile**: Display user’s profile data.
-- **Edit Profile**: Update user information and upload profile images.
-- **Address Management**: Users can add, edit, or delete addresses associated with their profile.

 ## 8. Dashboard

-Main landing page for logged-in users, showing key information and navigation:

-- **Dashboard Data**: Displays basic user information and relevant data.
+The user dashboard displays key information, like user data and relevant navigation links.

 ## 9. Invoice Management

-Admin-managed module for invoice generation and tracking:

-- **View Invoices**: List of all invoices generated.
-- **Generate Invoice**: Generate invoices for transactions.
+Admins can generate and manage invoices, linked to user transactions.

 ## 10. Settings Management

-Allows admins to manage general application settings:

-- **View Settings**: Retrieve application settings.
+Admins can edit global application settings.
-- **Edit Settings**: Update global settings for the application.

 ## 11. Payment Integration

-Handles user payments and generates invoices for completed transactions:

-- **Checkout**: Process payments for purchases.
-- **Generate Invoice**: Create and store an invoice upon successful payment.
+Handles checkout and payment processing.
+Generates invoices after successful payment.

-## 12. APIs
+## 12. API Endpoints

-RESTful APIs available for integration with other services or frontend applications:

-- **Authentication APIs**:
-  - `/api/login`: Login via API.
-  - `/api/register`: Registration via API.
-- **Data APIs**:
-  - `/api/category`: Retrieve all categories.
-  - `/api/products`: Retrieve all products.
-  - `/api/address`: Get user address (JWT required).
-  - `/api/settings`: Retrieve application settings.
-  - `/api/discount`: Retrieve discounts.
-  - `/api/me`: Retrieve logged-in user details (JWT required).
-- **Address APIs**:
-  - **POST** `/api/address`: Add or update user address.
-  - **DELETE** `/api/delete/address/:id`: Delete an address.

-This functionality overview provides a detailed look at what each module offers and how it is structured to support the application's features.
+RESTful API endpoints for key actions like authentication, products, categories, and more.
+JWT is required for certain routes, ensuring secure data access.

 ## Prerequisites